TC25/Chicago_COMPASS/README.md

 # Scripts
 WRF_to_tabular.R converts the WRF simulations into tabular data to be injested into Google Earth Engine.
-Rasterize.js converts the tabular WRF results into a raster with separate bands for each variable.
+Rasterize.js converts the tabular WRF results into a raster with separate bands for each variable on Google Earth Engine.
-Summarize.js processeses satellite observations and summarizes the satellite and WRF outputs into regions of interest.
+Summarize.js processeses satellite observations and summarizes the satellite and WRF outputs into regions of interest on Google Earth Engine.